sasjs/cli/CONTRIBUTING.md

 npm start
 ```

 The `npm start` script watches for changes in the source files and automatically rebuilds them.
 Once done, you can use `npm unlink` from the repository to unlink it.
+If this doesn't work, you can try: `npm rm -g @sasjs/cli`.

 ## Development Notes